victor-github/globalize-spree/README.md

 ### Basic usage

 It works like Globalize.
-To set your locale, add, inside an initializer for example,
+To set your locale, add your default locale, for example inside config/initializers/spree.rb

-Spree::Config.set(:default_locale => 'en')
+Spree.config do |config|
+  default_locale = "ro"
+end

 Then you can do: